NeilGGopal/facebook-sambot/README.md

 # sambot
-Facebook "bot" that uses a user account to send sambar to users / group chats.
+Facebook "bot" that uses a user account to send customized messages to chats if other users message the word "sambar".
 This uses the [fbchat Python API](https://github.com/carpedm20/fbchat) by carpedm20.

 # Installation (Mac OS X)